 Here is a look at some Thanksgiving Day weather statistics for Dayton, with data going back to 1893.
-Note that because the holiday falls on different days from year to year, the "normals" shown below have been averaged over the period November 22-28.
 As can be seen in the data below, there has been a fairly wide spectrum of temperatures and precipitation on Thanksgiving in Dayton.
 Highs have generally ranged from the 30s to the 50s, and lows have typically been in the 20s or 30s.
 While many Thanksgivings in Dayton have been dry, it is not uncommon to see measurable precipitation.
-Only a small fraction of Thanksgivings in Dayton have had measurable snowfall.
+Only a small fraction of Thanksgivings in Dayton have had measurable snowfall, however.

 Warmest High Temperature: 70 degrees (1896)